 Pamela first dealt with the confusion and weirdness of infertility in isolation.
 This was a time not so long ago (pre-"Dr Google" and before the proliferation of Internet communities) when most information on the topic was available via the library and book store.
 It was only after she and her husband decided they were done being human lab experiments that she began to realize that overcoming unexplained infertility is about much more than making a baby.
 It's about coming to terms, when nature and science find their limits, with a life different than one so often taken for granted.

 At the same time she was writing Silent Sorority she started her blog Coming2Terms, writing under the alias "Pamela Jeanne."
 Her international readership includes those who have never stepped foot in a fertility clinic, those pursuing fertility treatment, those who became mothers after treatment or adoption, and those, who like her, are building lives without once sought after children.

 Pamela and her blog have been profiled in the New York Times, Women's eNews, Redbook, The Globe and Mail, The Broad Side, Yahoo Shine, The NotMom.com and RESOLVE.
-Her writing is featured in a variety of online outlets including The New York Times Motherlode Blog, Huffington Post, Seleni Institute, Open Salon, More.com and BlogHer, just to name a few.
+Her writing is featured in a variety of media outlets including WIRED, FORTUNE, The New York Times Motherlode Blog, Huffington Post, Seleni Institute, Open Salon, More.com and BlogHer, just to name a few.